- How is Iowa handling Medicaid renewals after the pandemic?

 There were initially three insurers offering Medicaid managed care through Iowa Health Link: Amerigroup, AmeriHealth Caritas, and UnitedHealthcare.
 But Iowa and AmeriHealth Caritas were unable to agree on the terms of a contract renewal in late 2017, and AmeriHealth Caritas withdrew from Iowa Health Link at the end of November, 2017, when their contract ended.
 And around the same time, Amerigroup informed the state that they did not have the capacity to accept new members.

 So 200,000 AmeriHealth Caritas members were transitioned to UnitedHealthcare, which was the only Iowa Health Link insurer accepting new Medicaid enrollees.
 There were another 10,000 AmeriHealth Caritas members who had selected AmeriGroup as their new Medicaid managed care plan before Amerigroup closed new enrollments, and the state transitioned those individuals temporarily to Medicaid fee for service (ie, not managed care).

-The state continued to work with Amerigroup to solve the capacity issue, and by early 2018, Amerigroup had opened up their program to new Iowa Medicaid enrollees once again.
-The people who had selected Amerigroup in the fall of 2017 and had instead been enrolled in fee for service Medicaid were covered under Amerigroup as of March 1, 2018.
+The state continued to work with Amerigroup to solve the capacity issue, and by early 2018, Amerigroup had opened up its program to new Iowa Medicaid enrollees once again.
+The people who had selected Amerigroup in the fall of 2017 and had instead been enrolled in fee-for-service Medicaid were covered under Amerigroup as of March 1, 2018.
 And new Iowa Health Link members whose coverage started May 1, 2018 or later were able to select from UnitedHealthcare or Amerigroup.